A Short Introduction to Cosmology and its Current Status: Newtonian perturbation theory

 If we are to explore departures from homogeneity, we must study the evolution of the energy density, $\rho$, pressure, $P$ and gravity in an expanding universe in a more general context, allowing for spatial variations in these various contexts.
 We will restrict ourselves to Newtonian gravity, encapsulated in the Newtonian potential, $\Phi$, which will give us the qualitative behaviour of perturbations that we might find in a proper, general relativistic treatment.
 This is a good approximation on sufficiently small scales but where gravity is still weak.

-Let us focus on the evolution of pressureless matter, appropriate for the case of massive, non-relativistic particles.
-The evolution of a gravitating pressureless fluid is governed by a set of conservation equations known as the Euler equations.
+Let us focus on the evolution of almost pressureless matter, appropriate for the case of massive, non-relativistic particles.
+The evolution of such a gravitating fluid is governed by a set of conservation equations known as the Euler equations.
 We have that {\it conservation of energy} is given by

 while {\it conservation of momentum} is given by

 Note that we have had to introduce the fluid velocity, ${\vec V}$ into our system.
 These conservation equations are complemented by the Newton-Poisson equation